jcantini/CalendarApp-Frontend/README.md

 * Mongodb

 1. Register a user or login with your user
-2. Add, update or delete events
+2. Add, update or delete events from the calendar